realworldocaml/book/en/lists-and-patterns.md

 Generally, pattern matching is more efficient than the alternatives you might code by hand.
-One notable exception is matches over strings, which are in fact tested sequentially, and which for long lists can be outperformed by a hashtable.
+One notable exception is matches over strings, which are in fact tested sequentially, and which for long lists can be outperformed by a hash table.
 But most of the time, pattern matching is a clear performance win.

 ### Detecting errors